David-poh312/Finance-Database/README.md

 - Link CRSP, IBES, and Compustat

 ## To do:
-- Link IBES and Refintiv
+- Link Streetevents with Compustat/CRSP